armsd/aRMSD/README.md

 # aRMSD
-An open toolbox for structural comparison.
+An open toolbox for structural comparison between two molecules.
+It provides the ca

 # Installation
 The requirements are: